wso2/docs-is/en/docs/develop/configure-my-account.md

 	}
 }
 ```
-Set the `"enabled"` attribute to `false` to disable Overview altogether.
+Set the `"enabled"` attribute to `false` to disable the overview altogether.

-The Overview feature has the following sub-features that can be disabled:
+The overview feature has the following sub-features that can be disabled:

 |Sub-feature| Description|
 |--|--|
-"overview.accountStatus"|The widget that shows the account status in the Overview page.|
+"overview.accountStatus"|The widget that shows the account status in the overview page.|
-"overview.accountActivity"|The widget that shows the account activity in the Overview page.|
+"overview.accountActivity"|The widget that shows the account activity in the overview page.|
-"overview.accountSecurity"|The widget that shows the account security information in the Overview page.|
+"overview.accountSecurity"|The widget that shows the account security information in the overview page.|
-"overview.consents"|The widget that shows the consent information in the Overview page.|
+"overview.consents"|The widget that shows the consent information in the overview page.|

 To disable a sub-feature, pass the sub-feature name into the `"disabledFeatures"` array.